atomone-hub/genesis/README.md

  - [ ] Recovery procedure by AtomOne in the case of ICS shard failure.
  - [ ] Require the ICF to buy back ATOMs and to allocate them for on-chain disbursement.
  - [ ] Indemnify all actors given no malice outside of the chain.
 Allow the chain to enforce penalties from outside the chain.
- - [ ] Specify that $ATOM1 held in pools and bonded for $phATOM1 do not count toward the bond ratio.
+ - [ ] Specify that $ATONE held in pools and bonded for $phATOM1 do not count toward the bond ratio.
  - [ ] Add rules for what non-hubs and hubs (separate rules) must abide by.
 Not all hubs can connect due to this.
  - [ ] XXX